Creating a Community of Possibilities.

 Here’s how your dollars make a difference:

-- BASIC NEEDS: Providing access to immediate emergency assistance, such as food and shelter.
+- BASIC NEEDS: You’re providing people with assistance during tough times such as food and shelter.

 Why choose United Way Community Investment?